Map requests to tenants in a multitenant solution

 The following common reverse proxies are used in Azure:

 • Azure Front Door is a global load balancer and web application firewall.
 It uses the Microsoft global edge network to create fast, secure, and highly scalable web applications.
+You can use rule sets to extract tenant identifiers and put them into another part of the request.

 • Azure Application Gateway is a managed web traffic load balancer that you deploy into the same physical region as your backend service.